Activation Functions — ReLU, Sigmoid, Tanh, Softmax & GELU

 - Why does using all sigmoid activations in a deep network cause training failure?
 (Answer: Vanishing gradient problem.
 Sigmoid gradient is at most 0.25.
 With 10 layers: 0.25^10 = 9.5×10⁻⁷.
 Gradients in early layers are essentially zero — weights barely update.
 ReLU has gradient 1 for positive inputs, completely solving this for deep networks.)

 - What makes GELU better than ReLU for transformers?
 (Answer: GELU is smooth and differentiable everywhere (no sharp corner at 0).
-It stochastically gates inputs: for x near 0, sometimes the neuron fires, sometimes not — provides regularisation.
+It stochastically gates inputs: for x near 0, sometimes the neuron fires, sometimes not — provides regularization.
 Empirically improves performance on NLP tasks.
 Also, transformers use residual connections which reduce the vanishing gradient issue, making the smoothness of GELU more impactful.)

 - Softmax is only applied to the OUTPUT layer.
 Why not in hidden layers?
-(Answer: Softmax normalises all activations to sum to 1 — if one unit increases, all others decrease.
+(Answer: Softmax normalizes all activations to sum to 1 — if one unit increases, all others decrease.
 In hidden layers, this creates competition between neurons, preventing them from independently detecting different features.
 Hidden layers need each neuron to independently activate — ReLU/GELU are better.)

 Claude uses GELU activations in its MLP layers — the same activation described here.
 Every token processed by Claude goes through thousands of GELU computations per layer, with the stochastic gating property helping the model represent complex linguistic patterns.